brandonvilla21/module-federation/README.md

 That means we care about the size of our bundle but we also want to keep adding new features to our projects

-### Is there a solution for this problem?
+### Is there a solution to this problem?

 There is, there are strategies to break that `main.js` file into chunks of smaller files in order to avoid loading all your code at first render.
 This is called Code Splitting ([https://webpack.js.org/guides/code-splitting/](https://webpack.js.org/guides/code-splitting/))

-There are different techniques to accomplish this, one is defining more than one entry point into your Webpack configuration but it comes with some pitfalls, sometimes you will have duplicated modules between chunks and both chunks will include these modules so it will increase your chunks size
+There are different techniques to accomplish this, one is defining more than one entry point into your Webpack configuration but it comes with some pitfalls, sometimes you will have duplicated modules between chunks and both chunks will include these modules so it will increase the size of your chunks.

-There's another popular and more accepted way, this consist in using the `import()` syntax which conforms to the ES Proposal in order to have dynamic imports in JS ([https://github.com/tc39/proposal-dynamic-import](https://github.com/tc39/proposal-dynamic-import))
+There's another popular and more accepted way, this consists in using the `import()` syntax which conforms to the ES Proposal in order to have dynamic imports in JS ([https://github.com/tc39/proposal-dynamic-import](https://github.com/tc39/proposal-dynamic-import))

 Using this approach looks something like this: